 2. Huddle Up

-Summer activities are a great way to ensure students are connecting with their community.
-Ensure the camp is designed in partnership from the beginning by inviting partners to collaborate on goal development, curriculum, and facilitating activities.
+Out-of-school activities are a great way to ensure students are connecting with their community.
+Ensure the STEM Experience is designed in partnership from the beginning by inviting partners to collaborate on goal development, curriculum, and facilitating activities.

 If you don't already have partners, take time to reach out and share your vision.
 There may be some opportunities to collaborate this summer or to begin building a relationship so you can accomplish your goals next year.